Guide to End-to-End Testing Best Practices in 2024

 Starting the testing process as early as possible in the software development life cycle can help catch and correct errors sooner, reducing costs and time to market.

-3. Use realistic scenarios
+3. Use realistic test scenarios

 End-to-end testing should represent real user scenarios, covering all the possible user interactions with the application.